nextcloud/contacts/README.md

 If you'd like to join, just go through the [issue list](https://github.com/nextcloud/contacts/issues) and fix some. :)

-### Nightly builds

-Instead of setting everything up manually, you can just [download the nightly builds](https://nightly.portknox.net/contacts/?C=M;O=D) instead.
-These builds are updated every 24 hours, and are pre-configured with all the needed dependencies.

-1. Download
-2. Extract the tar archive to 'path-to-nextcloud/apps'
-3. Navigate to »Apps«, choose the category »Productivity«, find the Contacts app and enable it.

-The nightly builds are provided by [Portknox.net](https://portknox.net)

 ## Build the app

 ``` bash